open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 To recap, OpenFeature is planning to support client-side feature flagging by introducing the concept of two flagging paradigms: dynamic context (for server-side flagging) and static context (for client-side flagging).
 The OpenFeature APIs will have two slightly different flavors, depending upon which paradigm they support.

-One question that arises from this is that of distribution - how will we distribute these two flavors of API for languages such as JavaScript and Java which support both paradigms.
-Our intention in those situations is to distribute two distinct packages.
-For example with JavaScript we will likely have a `@openfeature/js-node-sdk` package and a `@openfeature/js-browser-sdk` package.
+This raises a question around distribution - how will we distribute these two flavors of API for languages such as JavaScript and Java which support both paradigms.
+Our intention in those situations is to distribute two distinct packages - for example with JavaScript we will likely have a `@openfeature/js-node-sdk` package and a `@openfeature/js-browser-sdk` package.
 We are opting for this approach rather that distributing a single "universal", multi-paradigm package contain both APIs because we think this will be less confusing for developers getting started with OpenFeature.
-Under the covers the two packages will likely share a lot of common code.
+But under the covers the two OpenFeature packages will share a lot of common code.

 If a feature flagging provider wants to provide support for both paradigms they will need to provide two distinct implementations of the [Provider API](/docs/specification/sections/providers).
-These implementations could be shipped as part of a "universal" multi-paradigm, or as separate packages.
+These implementations could be shipped as part of a "universal" multi-paradigm, or as separate packages - that's a choice for a provider to make.

+## In summary

+We've seen that the difference between feature flagging on the client vs on the server comes down to the difference between two paradigms of evaluation context - static context and dynamic context, respectively.
+These two paradigms are different enough that they warrant two different flavors of API within OpenFeature, with the primary difference between whether highly-dynamic evaluation context is provided to the flagging framework at the point a flagging decision is requested, or whether mostly-static evaluation context is updated out-of-band when it changes, and ahead of the time when flagging decisions being made.

+Getting better support in OpenFeature for client-side flags comes down to supporting both of these paradigms, and when you lay it all out adding that support doesn't have too huge an impact on the OpenFeature API.
+As we just discussed, it means adding a different flavor of the Evaluation API.
+In addition a few extra points of contact are added to the API surface so an app can tell the framework that the evaluation context has changed, and so the framework can in turn tell the app once new flag values are available.

+With these additions in place, OpenFeature should have everything needed to bring client-side apps an open, vendor-agnostic standard for feature flagging.